 Apart from manufacturing, China’s apparel export industry also faced significant challenges resulting from recent international trade disputes and increasing production costs.
-China’s clothing export value and global share have continuously dropped in the past years.
+China’s clothing export value and global share have continuously dropped between 2014 and 2020.
 In the meantime, several rising apparel manufacturing counties in Southeast Asia started to threaten China’s leading position.
-Furthermore, the coronavirus pandemic outbreak in 2020 battered China’s clothing export industry and caused a year-on-year loss of more than eight percent.

 Nevertheless, China’s garment exports saw an upsurge amid the Coronavirus pandemic in 2021.
 In contrast to many countries that shut down clothing manufacturing during lockdowns, Chinese clothes makers benefited from the country’s effective pandemic control.

 This text provides general information.
 Statista assumes no